fpem123/pre-processor/README.md

     accent: Replace accented characters like ï with regular characters.
 No additional value required.

-    expander: Increases the abbreviation. (can't → can not).
+    expander: Increases the abbreviation(can't → can not).
 No additional value required.

     emoji_remover: Remove emojis.
 No additional value required.

     emoji_to_text: Change emojis to text.
 No additional value required.

     lemmatizer: Turns all words into basic form(is -> be, bats -> bat).
-But, Very slow option.
+But, very slow option.
 No additional value required.

     html_tag_remover: Remove the html tag.
 No additional value required.